 Why haven't the changes been made to all vessel related documentation yet?

 The continued use of current maritime forms including reporting, first point of entry permission and ship sanitation certifications, will reduce the impact on industry, by requiring only one change to reporting processes that is aligned to the implementation of MARS.
 This approach has been consulted with national peak maritime industry bodies.

 See the Import Industry Advice Notice for more information.

 Vessels entering Australia could unknowingly carry unwanted pests and diseases that can threaten our unique flora and fauna, our aquaculture and agricultural industries as well as human health.
 Australia accounts for approximately 10 per cent of the world’s biodiversity so it is important that the spread of pests and diseases is prevented - making Australia's biosecurity laws among the strictest in the world.

-This is achieved by monitoring, assessing and managing the risks associated with vessels, crew, marine pests and ballast water of all international vessels arriving in Australia, including wharf surveillance activities.
+This is achieved by monitoring, assessing and managing the risks associated with vessels, crew, marine pests and ballast water of all international vessels arriving in Australian territory, including wharf surveillance activities.